- City Commission

 City of Piqua Form of Government: Council-Manager

 The City of Piqua runs on a Council-Manager form of government.
-Take a look at this short video from ICMA that explains what a Council-Manager form of government means and the benefits of it.
+Take a look at this short video from ICMA that explains what a Council-Manager form of government means and its benefits.
 Review the documents and videos linked in this section for more resources:

 - What form of government does the City of Piqua use?